getindata/kedro-sagemaker/docs/source/03_quickstart.rst

 - ``conf/base/sagemaker.yml`` configuration file, which controls this plugin's behaviour
 - ``Dockerfile`` and ``.dockerignore`` files pre-configured to work with Amazon SageMaker

 8. Adjust the Data Catalog.
-By default, all data is stored locally, but the plugin automatically uses S3 for storage.
-Only input data needs to be read locally.
-If you have intermediate data stored in memory, you must specify it in the Data Catalog to save it in persistent storage (S3), as each node will execute in a separate container.
-The final version of ``conf/base/catalog.yml`` should look like this:
+By default, all data is stored locally.
+However, since each node will be executed separately in different container runs, all intermediate datasets should be saved in persistent storage, such as S3.
+The plugin automatically uses S3 to store datasets that aren't specified in the Data Catalog (i.e., `MemoryDatasets`).
+You can also manually add these datasets to the Data Catalog if needed.
+The final version of `conf/base/catalog.yml` should look like this:

 .. code:: yaml